JeremieOchin/greenScreenKeying/README.md

 - fifth layer : convolution layer of kernel size 1x1 with output 1 feature map, and activation Sigmoid to get the transparency between 0 and 1.

 The training has last 2 hours for 100 epochs.
 I will publish the results on a test set that the CNN has never seen at all during the training.

+I already shared the trained netwrok if you want to test it.